No one should ever feel they have nothing left to learn.

 Professional Development and Licensure Programs in real estate, digital advertising, leadership and management, customer service and others allow individuals to maintain their professional license or start a new profession.
 Temple also offers a wide variety of courses and certificates “that can help you prepare for a different job or get ahead in your current career,” Geyer said.

-Offered year-round, youth programs provide learning and performance opportunities for all ages.
+In addition to serving adults, ONCE also offers year-round youth programs, with a focus on summer camp opportunities, that provide learning and performance opportunities for all ages.
 Students can explore visual arts and music and performance as well as science and technology through dozens of summer camp programs.
 High school students may also prepare for college with study skills, SAT and ACT reviews, and creative writing.

 “The camps are a fun-filled approach to academic subjects in a small-group setting.
 They provide a wonderful opportunity for children ages 8 to 12, and young adults through age 17, to learn about a specific area of interest, experience a college campus and have a lot of fun at the same time,” said Geyer.
 “With the one-week camp sessions, families can try several different camp programs throughout the summer.
 Children and teens today are interested in so many things that we want to offer them the widest variety of fun, educational experiences possible.”